KyleGoslan/TwitterJSON/README.md

 # TwitterJSON

-TwitterJSON makes it very easy to get up and running with Twitter REST api on iOS devices.
+TwitterJSON makes it very easy to get up and running with the Twitter REST api on iOS devices.
 You can start getting responses in just a few lines of code.

 ## Example